TYPO3 vs WordPress – My Honest Opinion

 Effort: High

-Headless CMS as Compromise
+Headless CMS as a Compromise

 Conclusion